 How to Use

-It is recommended to start with reading the full Core Context Management: Fundamentals Chapter before moving on to other subjects, as this will give you an fuller understanding of the role of context data in general.
-However it is not necessary to follow all the subsequent tutorials sequentially - as FIWARE is a modular system, you can choose which enablers are of interest to you.
+It is recommended to start with reading the full Core Context Management: The NGSI-v2 Interface Chapter before moving on to other subjects, as this will give you a fuller understanding of the role of context data in general.
+However, it is not necessary to follow all the subsequent tutorials sequentially - as FIWARE is a modular system, you can choose which enablers are of interest to you.

 Docker and Docker Compose